A Passage into Turkey

 After

-100 kilometres, I reached the city.
+about 100 kilometres, I reached the city.
 Navigating its bustling streets was a

 challenge, but eventually, I found my hotel.
 The shower was bliss, the laundry